cs456s25/labs/lab03/lab03_description.md

 choose the and gate.

 Today's lab will be graded as follows:
-0. (0 pts) Formatting with team names on top right hand side with title of assignment immediately underneath and all right justified.
+1. (0 pts) Formatting with team names on top right hand side with title of assignment immediately underneath and all right justified.
 Each picture clearly labeled.
 Will subtract points if needed.
-1. (3 pts) Structural verilog, schematic, and timing diagram with provided testbench for a 2-1 multiplexor.
+2. (3 pts) Structural verilog, schematic, and timing diagram with provided testbench for a 2-1 multiplexor.
-2. (3 pts) Structural verilog, schematic, and timing diagram with provided testbench for a 1-bit adder.
+3. (3 pts) Structural verilog, schematic, and timing diagram with your testbench for a 1-bit adder.
-3. (2 pts) Timing diagram using lab03_muxadd and provided testbench.
+4. (2 pts) Timing diagram using lab03_muxadd and provided testbench.
-4. (2 pts) Two pictures of correct board output a) with SWITCH[0] on and b) with SWITCH[1] off.
+5. (2 pts) Two pictures of correct board output a) with SWITCH[0] on and b) with SWITCH[0] off.

 # Learning outcomes
 1. Increasing familiarity with Vivado project creation, simulation, and downloading to the board.